mpedramfar/zotra/README.md

 It also provides a way to obtain a list of attachments (e.g. PDF files) associated with a url.
 This is done using [Zotero translators](https://www.zotero.org/support/translators), but without using the Zotero client.

+## Changelog

+- [2023-01-27 Fri]: `zotra-cli-command` now takes a list of strings instead of a single string.

 ## Instalation

 ### Zotra